 Daffodils of all sizes and shapes have been seen in the UK since the 17th century, when Shakespeare celebrated them as the flower that “comes before the swallow dares”, and bunches of wild blooms were sold by flower girls on the streets of London.

 These days you're more likely to find them in supermarket or out in the countryside, growing in village parks, country gardens and even in the wild.

-There are numerous daffodil walks in the UK, from Yorkshire and Cheshire in England to the Moray Firth in Scotland.
-Here is our pick of the best daffodil walks to enjoy this spring.
+There are numerous daffodil walks in the UK, from Farndale in Yorkshire and Dymock in Gloucestershire to Brodie Castle in the Moray Firth.
+Here is our pick of the best to enjoy this spring.

 Farndale, North Yorkshire